Contact

 NHS Integration Options

 The UK NHS offers multiple integration options for software system designers – targeting a range of different use-cases, from repeat-prescription apps to remote medical systems.
+While the NHS has traditionally used systems like MESH, it is increasingly transitioning towards modern, cloud-based APIs and interoperability frameworks like FHIR (Fast Healthcare Interoperability Resources).

 Blueberry has worked on many NHS integration software projects, including the UK’s first repeat prescription app for start-up company, Dimec, which was subsequently sold to the Co-op.
+The market has since evolved significantly, with today's leading solutions often integrating with the NHS App or using AI-powered chatbots to manage prescriptions, a landscape we are well-equipped to navigate.

 We have unrivalled experience in this area and are ready to help you deliver complex integrations that deliver significant improvements in patient care.